-To drop or add a course, the student uses the myPurdue systems.
-Changes in variable credit courses will require the Graduate Office to enter the changes.
+To drop or add a course, the student uses the myPurdue system.
+All variable credit courses will require the Graduate Office to provide an override for the student to enroll in the course.
+The Graduate Office must also set the desired credit hours (when a student enrolls, the default is one (1) credit hour).
 Subsequently, be sure to confirm that a dropped or added course has been officially recorded by checking myPurdue.

 Courses dropped during the first two weeks of classes will not appear on your permanent record.
 Courses dropped during weeks three and four will be recorded as a "W" grade on your permanent record (withdraw).
-Courses dropped during weeks five through nine require the signature of both the instructor and the CoT Graduate Coordinator.
-In such a case, the instructor must assign a grade of "W," "WF,"
+Courses dropped during weeks five through nine require the signature of both the instructor and the CoT Associate Dean for Graduate Education.
+In such a case, the instructor must assign a grade of "W," "WF," or "WN."

-or "WN."
 The end of this period is the final deadline for withdrawing from a class.

 NOTE: A "W" simply records the fact that the student withdrew after the second week of the semester.
-A "WF" records that the student was failing a graded course.
+A "WF" records that the student was failing a dropped course.
 "WF" grades are not included in computing the GPA.
 A "WN" records failing status in a course being taken Pass/No Pass.
 "W," "WF," and "WN" grades are recorded on your permanent record.

-Courses added during weeks two through four require the approval and signature of the instructor and personnel in the CoT Graduate Office.
+Courses added during weeks two through four require the approval and signature of the instructor and CoT Associate Dean for Graduate Education.
 Courses may be added during weeks five through nine, but only under extraordinary circumstances.
-Courses added after the fourth week requires the approval and signature of the instructor, the CoT Graduate Coordinator, and the head of the department where the course is offered (for non-CoT courses).
+Courses added after the fourth week require the approval and signature of the instructor, the CoT Associate Dean for Graduate Education, and the head of the department where the course is offered (for non-CoT courses).